 Inspiratory muscle training: integrative review

-Four articles on PainSci cite Padula 2006: 1.
+Four pages on PainSci cite Padula 2006: 1.
 The Art of Bioenergetic Breathing 2.
 The Respiration Connection 3.
 When To Worry About Shortness of Breath … and When Not To 4.
 Neck Pain, Submerged!

 PainSci notes on Padula 2006: